Near North Palliative Care Network

 Ideal profile of successful candidate: positive, balanced, structured personality; team player; loyal, honest, ethical, responsible; kind, respectful, considerate; committed, assiduous, works well under chain of command, hard working; ready to assist and support the Executive Director, Volunteer Coordinator, colleagues, volunteers, clients, and our ageing community.

-To Apply: Email your Cover Letter and Resume with your contact information plus 3 References to [email protected] – make sure to write “Bereavement Services Intern #7401958” in the subject of your email.
+To Apply: Email your Cover Letter and Resume with your contact information plus 3 References to [email protected] – make sure to write “Palliative Care Services Intern #74003371” in the subject of your email.
 Selected candidates will be contacted for a face-to-face interview.

 Abilities and Skills: